inkurey-22/inkurey-22/README.md

 # Hello, I'm Théophile "Inkurey22" R. 👋

-I'm a first-year student at EPITECH, currently learning a variety of programming languages and technologies.
+I'm a first-year student at EPITECH, currently learning programming with languages like C and technologies like Docker

 ## 🎓 Education